(Updated 12/23, original post 6/21)

 In the second stage, when you are out in the middle of the bridge, where the wind picks up and the bridge flexes and gives, it can feel simultaneously scary, exhilarating, discomforting, and hopeful.
 You can almost see the other solid ground across the way, but you are just as far from the familiar now.
 This is that messy middle limbo where you usually experience chaos and uncertainty.
 It takes a bit more mental and emotional energy.
 Self-doubt is completely normal here.
 Reframe any complications as opportunities to grow - similar to how we discussed feedback in the past.
 Don’t rush to the other side of the bridge.
 Enjoy the parts you can.
 This is where your growth and set-up for a successful transition lie.
 At the same time, you don’t want to get stuck here.
 Ask yourself what small next step you can take to make forward progress.

 In stage three, you make it to the other side.
 It's your new beginning.
 You have new hats to wear.
 The relationships may look different.
 Put on your beginner's mindset to navigate the early portion of this stage.
 Embrace your new role, environment, and unique purpose.
 Visualize the ideal way you'd like this new time/new you to look as you grow into it.
 Create and grow into you new identity.
 What do you need?
 How can you be proactive in setting it up in a way that is congruent with the new you?
 Know that it's going to feel clunky and awkward (see Brené Brown's FFT's).
 Experts say that can take anywhere from 3 months to 3 years to feel fully settled in.
 Pace yourself.
 Enjoy the process.

 Next week, we will revisit the model and discuss deeper transformations.

 Have a joy-filled week! - Tonya

-For those of you in an academic family medicine setting, consider enrolling your residents or faculty into my flagship hybrid coaching program.
+For those of you in an academic family medicine setting, consider enrolling your residents and/or faculty into my flagship hybrid coaching program.
 Learn more here